samuelphilips/Hospitality_Data_Analysis/README.md

 # Hospitality_Data_Analysis

-In the fast-paced world of luxury hotels, AtliQ Grands faced revenue challenges that created backdrop in  market share.
+In the fast-paced world of luxury hotels, AtliQ Grands faced revenue challenges that created a backdrop in  market share.
 As a Data analyst I have to draw the data insights ,analyze and solve the problem statement posted .

 Glimpse of some noteworthy facts about AtliQ Grands: